TinaHeiligers/ambient-weather-heiligers/README.md

 <br></br>5.
 Verify that you’re getting the results you expect with the alias and then you can remove *oldIndex* when you’re ready.
 <br></br>Note: It’s good practice to use an alias for reads/queries from your application anyway, so if you did that from the get-go, you’d have been able to skip the first three steps in that reindexing process.

+## Gilbert Ambient Weather Station
+The data is will be indexed into ambient_weather_heiligers_imperial and ambient_weather_heiligers_metric indices with index patterns of the same name.
+The template and alias still need to be defined/refined with an alias so that rollover can happen to a new index based on the same templates.

+### Where the code lives:
+ - fetch_raw_gilbert_station_data.js
+ - convert_raw_gilbert_station_data_units.js
+ - raw_gilbert_station_data_as_jsonl.js
+ - metric-data-to_jsonl.js

 ## Test branch: adding-elasticsearch-client
 Includes install of `@elastic/elasticsearch (major: 7)

+## Test branch: modularising code
 Trying the advice in https://blog.logrocket.com/you-dont-need-babel-with-node/ first.
 _If that doesn't work, follow along with the tutorial in https://www.freecodecamp.org/news/how-to-enable-es6-and-beyond-syntax-with-node-and-express-68d3e11fe1ab/_

+## Other solutions for sending data to ES
+ - build filebeat from code
+ - build logstash from code